 Reggae artists who performed at the festival over the years include icons like Jimmy Cliff, Bunny Wailer, Toots & The Maytals, Damian Marley, Wailing Souls, Black Uhuru, Lee Scratch Perry, Marcia Griffiths, Burning Spear (who returns this year), and Beres Hammond (who also returns this year).
 More recently, the festival has seen next generation reggae artists like Protoje, who returns this year, and Chronixx, as well as the most recent Grammy winner, Kabaka Pyramid.
 Top reggae DJs and soundmen including Jah Shaka, Stone Love, Mad Professor and David Rodigan have also been featured participants.

-Warren Smith’s wife Gretchen is at the helm of this year’s festival, a tribute to her husband’s legacy in reggae, which dates to the 1970s.
-Warren Smith, who first organized the event in 1993, was an early reggae promoter and producer on the West Coast, having brought Dennis Brown, Big Youth, and Soul Syndicate to California for the first time during the 1970s.
+Warren Smith's work in reggae dates to the 1970s.
+Smith, was an early reggae promoter and producer on the West Coast, having brought Dennis Brown, Big Youth, and Soul Syndicate to California for the first time during the 1970s.
 Spending extensive time in Jamaica in the 1970s, he produced the Island Music Festival in the Parish of Trelawny in 1978, the same year as the One Love Peace Concert.

 As a manager and record producer, worked closely with Soul Syndicate, issuing records Harvest Uptown, Famine Downtown and Love Is And Always on his Epiphany Records label.
 This period was documented in Jeremiah Stein’s excellent film about Soul Syndicate, Word, Sound, and Power (1979).